Alfred Hithcock is one of the all-time great auteur filmmakers. His films can be explained in the simplest of terms: You know it when you see it.

 20. Frenzy (1972)

-Alfred Hitchcock on Frenzy
+Best Alfred Hitchcock Movies Ranked • Hitchcock on Frenzy

 Frenzy was not only one of Hitchcock’s last films ever made, but also a return to England for the director.
-Most of the film’s cast was unknown at the time of production, which was atypical for a Hitchcock picture.
-(Most of his works feature at least one star.)
+Most of the film’s cast was unknown at the time of production, which was atypical for a Hitchcock picture (most of his works feature at least one star).

-Despite being unoriginal to a fault, Frenzy stands apart for its clear, purposeful narrative and impressive cinematography.Alfred Hitchcock Films
+Despite being unoriginal to a fault, Frenzy stands apart for its clear, purposeful narrative and impressive cinematography.
+It's also the most graphic in the Hitchcock filmography — the murder and sadism that was more implicit in his earlier work becomes more explicit here.Alfred Hitchcock Films

 Conclusion